Why do muscles twitch after exercise?

 Table of Contents

-Whether endurance sports or bodybuilding training at the gym, your muscle fibers are broken down when doing any workout routine.
+Whether you’re doing endurance sports or bodybuilding training at the gym, your muscle fibers are broken down when you work out.
 Working out increases blood circulation in your body, promoting fatigue.
-When you are exercising or working out, the tired muscles need more blood flow to go through their recovery stage, which is why they feel sore after you’re done with your training session.
+When you exercise or work out, the tired muscles need more blood flow to go through their recovery stage, which is why they feel sore after you’re done with your training session.

 As soon as you complete exercising, your muscle cells start releasing chemicals that signal the brain that they are tired and need to be repaired.
 Those chemicals are called cytokines or proteins.
 Other cells in the body, such as macrophages, rush inside the affected area to heal them by enhancing muscle tissue repair and increasing muscle cell growth.